Unrealistic expectations about life will destroy you by setting you up for disappointment, wasting your time, and misleading you into failure.

 The harsh truth is that cemeteries are filled with people who lived in misery and died before their saviors arrived.

 Romantic love is a fairly new invention in human history.
 Marriages have historically been more about business arrangements than love affairs.
 The contemporary romantics dreamed of a life where their supplication to women will be duly rewarded.
-The romantic fiction that they’ve written made its way into today’s romantic movies.
+Their romantic fiction made its way into today’s romantic movies.
 Real life doesn’t work like that.
 She will not respect a man who rewards her for existing and she can’t be attracted to a man that she doesn’t respect.

 It’s amazing how many modern men get frustrated when women fail to reward them for their sappy romantic behaviors.
 Stop making women a priority in your life and work on elevating your status instead.
-When you put yourself among the top men, women’s attraction will automatically follow.
+When you join the ranks of the top men, women’s attraction will automatically follow.

 Other people can’t read your mind and they will also constantly test your boundaries to see where you draw the line.
 Testing the boundaries of other people is what all humans subconsciously do because we are social animals and we instinctively need to establish hierarchies among the members of a group.